-The plant is being decommissioned after the 2011 tsunami sent three of its reactors into meltdown.
-The site remains at risk.
-This is while the utility figures out how to remove still-radioactive fuel rods and debris and what to do with the melted reactor cores.
+The plant is being decommissioned after the 2011 tsunami sent three of its reactors into meltdown, but the site remains at risk as the utility figures out how to remove still-radioactive fuel rods and debris and what to do with the melted reactor cores.

-At the nearby Fukushima Dai-ni plant, TEPCO said a pump that supplies cooling water to a spent fuel pool stopped working.
-A backup pump went into action after about 90 minutes.
-The temperature rose less than one degree.
+At the nearby Fukushima Dai-ni plant, TEPCO said a pump that supplies cooling water to a spent fuel pool stopped working, but a backup pump was employed after about 90 minutes, and the temperature rose less than one degree.

-Naohiro Masuda is head of TEPCO's decommissioning unit.
-He believes a safety system shut off the pump automatically as the water in the pool shook.
+Naohiro Masuda, head of TEPCO's decommissioning unit, said he believes a safety system shut off the pump automatically as the water in the pool shook.